markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 curl -X POST \
     "https://api.twilio.com/2010-04-01/Accounts/{AccountSID}/Messages" \
     --data-urlencode "From=+1xxxxxxxxxx" \
-    --data-urlencode "Body=I'm using curl to send a text with a Twilio number." \
+    --data-urlencode "Body=I'm using curl to send a text from a Twilio number." \
     --data-urlencode "To=+1xxxxxxxxxx" \
     -u "{AccountSID}:{AuthToken}"